chalk-ai/examples/8_testing/README.md

 Testing for Chalk resolvers.

 ## 1. Unit tests
+Resolvers are just Python functions, so they are easy to unit test.

 Chalk lets you specify your feature pipelines using idiomatic Python.
-This means that you can unit test individual resolvers and combinations of resolvers, since they’re just Python functions.
+This means that you can unit test individual resolvers and combinations of resolvers.

 **[1_unit_tests.py](1_unit_tests.py)**